Halima Dangote | President

-Halima Dangote is an Executive Director at Dangote Industries Limited (DIL), Dangote Flour Mills, and MHF Properties.
-She also serves on the boards of NASCON Allied Industries, and the Dangote Foundation.
-Working closely with the President/CEO and other members of the Executive Team, Ms. Dangote is responsible for operational enhancement, new business development, and project management.
-Ms. Dangote joined DIL in 2008 and has held a number of executive management roles including working as the Special Assistant to the President/Chief Executive Officer.
+Halima Aliko Dangote is the Group Executive Director, Commercial Operations of Dangote Industries Limited (DIL), one of the largest and most diversified business conglomerates in Africa.
+She is responsible for the implementation of the Group’s shared services strategy with specific oversight for the Commercial, Strategic procurement, Administration and Branding & Communications functions.
+Ms. Dangote joined DIL in 2008 and has held a number of executive management roles including her most recent role as Executive Director of Dangote Flour Mills, where she led the turnaround and recent sale of the business to Olam.
+Previously, she served as Executive Director of NASCON, a manufacturer of salt, seasonings and related consumer products.
 She started her career as a Business Analyst with KPMG Professional Services, serving private and public sector clients on topics related to business performance improvement, strategy, and policy formulation.
-Halima holds a Bachelors’ Degree in Marketing from American Intercontinental University, London, United Kingdom and a Master’s in Business Administration obtained from Webster Business School, United Kingdom.
-She has attended a number of high profile leadership development programs including: the Program for Leadership Development (PLD) at Harvard Business School; Executive Development Program at Kellogg School of Management; Finance and Accounting for Non-Financial Executives at Columbia Business School.
-She is married with two children.
+She is also a Trustee of the Aliko Dangote Foundation; a Board member of Endeavour Nigeria and a member of the Women Corporate Directors (WCD).
+Halima holds a Bachelors’ Degree in Marketing from American Intercontinental University, London, United Kingdom and a Master’s in Business Administration from Webster Business School, United Kingdom.
+She has attended a number of high-profile leadership development programs including: the Program for Leadership Development (PLD) at Harvard Business School; Executive Development Program at Kellogg School of Management; Finance and Accounting for Non-Financial Executives at Columbia Business School.
+She is married with three children.

 President and CEO, 50 Ventures, LLC